Handle Late-Arriving Data

 Query the system table

-When late-handling.mode = 'filter' is configured, late data is available in a System Table with the $late suffix.
+When you set late-handling.mode = 'filter', late data appears in a System Table with the $late suffix.
 System Tables are virtual views on the source table and do not create additional physical storage.

 View late data: